-About Boston College's Hillel
+Boston College Hillel

-What is the size of the Jewish population at Boston College?
+Q: What is the size of the Jewish population at Boston College?

-It is difficult for any school to know the exact number of Jewish students.
+A: It is difficult for any school to know the exact number of Jewish students.
 We estimate that 2% out of approximately 9,000 undergraduates are Jewish, which is about 180 students.

 We don't have statistics of the Jewish population at the graduate level.
 However, the Boston College Law School has a significantly higher proportion of Jewish students and a very active Jewish Law Student Association.

-Will I be comfortable being Jewish at a Jesuit school?
+Q: Will I be comfortable being Jewish at a Jesuit school?

 Clearly, being a minority at BC brings special challenges to Jewish students, including heightening their ethnic identity.
-But because BC is sandwiched between two very vibrant Jewish communities (Brookline & Newton), there are many superb resources for students who wish to be guided to these networks.
+But because BC is located between two very vibrant Jewish communities (Brookline & Newton), there are many resources for students who wish to be guided to these networks.
 The newly introduced Minor in Jewish Studies also offers additional courses for interested students, Jew and non-Jew alike.

 The religious affiliation of Boston College impacts student life by emphasizing the school's "Jesuit Catholic tradition", based on the life of St. Ignatius of Loyola: scholarship (free & open; not subject to mandates from authority, whether Church or State) and community service.
 The latter is "Tikun Olam" in our own tradition.